radiocosmology/alpenhorn/demo/demo-script.md

 alpenhorn node modify demo_storage1 --username root --address alpen1
 ```

 For the second node, we can do it when we activate it.
-(We could have also specified
+We could have also specified
-these values when we created the node.):
+these values when we created the node:
 ```
 alpenhorn node activate demo_storage2 --username root --address alpen2
 ```